mediatrice8/password/README.md

 ### Licence and Information
 .
 Email:kampiremediatrice@gmail.com
 .
 Mob : 0785610704
-MIT copy 2019 Mediatrice KAMPIRE free to each and every one
+ .MIT copy 2019 Mediatrice KAMPIRE free to each and every one